aedera/deepredmt/README.md

 deepredmt data/seqs.fas
 ```

-This searches the fasta file for all the cytidines and then predicts if they
+This searches the FASTA file for all the cytidines and then predicts if they
 are edited based on their surrounding nucleotides.

 In addition, you can also use a plain text file containing nucleotide windows